ProjectOpenOrbit/pyawd-lib/README.md

 ## Purpose for OpenOrbit

-DarkOrbit stores its 3D models as AWD files on their servers and download them when the client starts.
+DarkOrbit distributes their 3D models as AWD files on web servers.
+The game client downloads them on demand.
 AWD files are uncommon and thus are unusable in Unity, Blender, Unreal, etc.

 This library is used to convert the AWD files to a more common format such as OBJ, so we can use the 3D models in Unity.